-Schedule 3 to these Regulations, which is given effect by regulation 22, sets out the modifications to be made to mental health legislation having effect in the Bailiwick.
-Paragraphs 4 and 5 of the Schedule modify the Mental Health Review Tribunal Procedure Rules, 2012 to provide that the Mental Health Review Tribunal may properly be constituted according to specified criteria.
+Schedule 4 to these Regulations, which is given effect by regulation 21, sets out the modifications to be made to mental health legislation having effect in the Bailiwick.
+Paragraphs 4 and 5 of that Schedule modify the Mental Health Review Tribunal Procedure Rules, 2012 to provide that the Mental Health Review Tribunal may properly be constituted according to specified criteria.
+This Part also inserts provisions permitting the holder of a Category C or C1 driving licence which is restricted to automatic transmission to drive a vehicle with manual transmission which is approved for use as an ambulance under the Driving Licences (Amendment) Regulations, 2020 where (a) that licence holder also holds a category B licence which is not restricted to automatic transmission and (b) the Committee for the Environment and Infrastructure approves that licence holder to do so.